Ralph Scozzafava

-Ralph Scozzafava is an American business executive who is best known for his position as Chief Executive Officer at Dean Foods, the largest fluid milk company in the United States, from January 1, 2017 to July 29, 2019.
-He previously served as the company's Chief Operating Officer and joined Dean Foods in 2014 as the company's Chief Commercial Officer.
+Ralph Scozzafava is an American business executive who is best known for his position as chief executive officer at Dean Foods, the largest fluid milk company in the United States, from January 1, 2017, to July 29, 2019.
+He previously served as the company's chief operating officer and joined Dean Foods in 2014 as the company's chief commercial officer.

-Early life and career
+Early life and education

-Scozzafava was born on November 4, 1958 in Danbury, CT and graduated from Immaculate High School.
-He attended the University of Pacific in Stockton, CA where he majored in business and played college basketball.
-He went on to receive an MBA from the University of Rhode Island in Kingston, RI and completed the KMI graduate program at the Kellogg School of Management at Northwestern University in Evanston, IL.
+Scozzafava was born on November 4, 1958, in Danbury, Connecticut, and graduated from Immaculate High School.
+He attended the University of Pacific in Stockton, California, where he majored in business and played college basketball.
+He went on to receive an MBA from the University of Rhode Island in Kingston, Rhode Island, and completed the KMI graduate program at the Kellogg School of Management at Northwestern University in Evanston, Illinois.

+Career

 Scozzafava took his first job with Warner Lambert in 1982 and spent the next decade in business management with companies including Johnson & Johnson and Clorox.
 From 1996 to 2000 Scozzafava served in various executive positions at the Campbell Soup Company.
 In 2000 he joined the confectionery company Wrigley in their US business unit.
-He was vice president, U.S. Sales and Customer Marketing from 2001 to 2002, Vice President and General Manager for U.S. from 2002 to 2003, Vice President and Managing Director for North America/Pacific from 2004 to 2006, and Head of Worldwide Commercial Operations from March 1, 2006 to February 1, 2007, when he left the company.
+He was vice president, U.S. sales and customer marketing from 2001 to 2002, vice president and general manager for U.S. from 2002 to 2003, vice president and managing director for North America/Pacific from 2004 to 2006, and head of worldwide commercial operations from March 1, 2006, to February 1, 2007, when he left the company.
 During his tenure he managed a $5 billion business with over 10,000 employees.

-In 2007 he joined Furniture Brands International as Vice Chairman of the board and became Chief Executive Officer of the company on January 1, 2008.
-On May 1, 2008 he also became chairman of the board.
+In 2007 he joined Furniture Brands International as vice chairman of the board and became chief executive officer of the company on January 1, 2008.
+On May 1, 2008, he also became chairman of the board.
 Scozzafava took the position as CEO after a six-month apprenticeship in the furniture industry under prior Furniture Brands International CEO Mickey Holliman, during which time he held the title of CEO-designate.
 His first two years with the company resulted in a financial turn-around for the firm.
 In 2010 he signed a three-year contract extension through June 30, 2013.
-He was a director of Stage Stores from 2012 to 2017. and the American Home Furnishings Alliance, Inc. He is married to Liz and has two children.
+He was a director of Stage Stores from 2012 to 2017. and the American Home Furnishings Alliance, Inc.